Outek/Powerline/README.md

-# Installation von ConEmu, Powerline
+# Installation of Powerline, Fonts, Powershell Pfrofile and more

 ## Install needed fonts